-The official Aria lib is deprecated and the compiling of ArNetworking was causing issues as properly obsolete.

-Using AriaCoda, which is currently maintained (last commit a couple of weeks ago).
-It's a lightweight open source continuation of Aria, but fully functional.

-https://github.com/reedhedges/AriaCoda.git

-Read the readme.md file!

-All examples compiled directly with make and operational (teleop drive, battery monitor encoders, GPS, and co, etc).

-The examples compiled binaries are in the ~/Depot/Aria/examples folder, and the CLIs are listed in the devnotes.

-A couple of CLIs:
+- The official Aria lib is deprecated and the compiling of ArNetworking was causing issues as properly obsolete. - Using AriaCoda, which is a lightweight open source continuation of Aria, but fully functional. - https://github.com/reedhedges/AriaCoda.git - Read the readme.md file ! - All examples compiled directly with make and operational (teleop drive, battery monitor encoders, GPS, and co, etc). - The examples compiled binaries are in the /Aria/examples folder, and the CLIs are listed in the devnotes. - A couple of CLIs: - sudo ./teleopActionsExample -rp /dev/ttyUSB0 - sudo ./gpsExample -gpsPort /dev/ttyACM0 -rp /dev/ttys1

-'''

-sudo ./teleopActionsExample -rp /dev/ttyS1

-sudo ./gpsExample -gpsPort /dev/ttyACMO -rp /dev/ttys1

-'''